sensu/sensu-go/cli/GUIDELINES.md

 - When adding a new command that shows expanded details of a resource consider naming the command `info`.

-## Displaying Collections
+## Subcommands Conventions

+### Lists

 - Use a table element.
 - Highlight primary identifier by using the colour blue.
 - colspan is limited; limit columns to only the most important ones.
-- Future?
-Possibly adapt to available space.

-## Displaying Expanded Details
+- The "at a glance" view.

+### Info

+- Use a list element to display all values of resource.
+- Comma separate values when displaying slices with limited number of entries.
-- Use a list element
+- Use a list element when displaying slices with many entries or entries with long names.
--
-- Inspired by Heroku...?

-## Creating Resources
+### Create

 - Support creation through an interactive mode
 - Support creation through arguments and flags